tommhe14/sofascore-wrapper/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## From Me!
+While sofascore-wrapper lets you search for via sports, THERE IS ONLY SUPPORT FOR FOOTBALL (SOCCER).
+If you would like further sports added open up an issue and request for what specific things you're looking for with the front end example.

 - If you encounter any issues feel free to open an issue.
 - If you have any enhancement requests, feel free to open an issue with the front end proof of what you're looking to get.